WaylonWalker/find-kedro/docs/examples/iris.md

 # iris

-The iris dataset is a datascience classic.
+The iris dataset is a data science classic.
 It is part of the default kedro pipeline as of `0.15.9` if you choose to include an example pipeline, which we will use for this example.
 This is a great starting point for your very first experience with `find-kedro`.
 If you are already using kedro with a completed project there